MDX-Tom/golay-soft-decode/README.md

  The decoding method is based on a simple test for a noisy received codeword with all legal codewords, finding the legal codeword with the minimum Euclidean Distance from the received codeword as the correct one.

- Theoretically, MAP soft-decision decoding can correct 6 bits of error per codeword, while hard decision decoding can only correct 3.
+ Theoretically, MAP soft-decision decoding can correct up to 6 bits of error per codeword, while hard decision decoding can correct only 3.

  Simulation results are represented below.